Where to watch Leo Genn in the UK

 What are Leo Genn's most popular films?

-Most-watched Leo Genn films currently: The Longest Day (1962), Quo Vadis (1951), Moby Dick (1956), 55 Days at Peking (1963), Khartoum (1966).
+Most-watched Leo Genn films currently: The Longest Day (1962), Moby Dick (1956), Quo Vadis (1951), 55 Days at Peking (1963), Khartoum (1966).

 What TV shows has Leo Genn appeared in?

-Selected TV credits: The Merv Griffin Show (1962), BBC Play of the Month (1965), The Virginian (1962), Bob Hope Presents the Chrysler Theatre (1963), Tonight Starring Jack Paar (1957).
+Selected TV credits: The Virginian (1962), The Merv Griffin Show (1962), BBC Play of the Month (1965), Bob Hope Presents the Chrysler Theatre (1963), The Defenders (1961).

 Looking for a specific title?